moifort/infra-as-code/README.md

 for a team very quickly with **Docker**.

 ## What is about?
+Out of the box securised server with fully functionnal tools:
 * Automatic **reverse proxy** and **SSL certificate** with letsencrypt.
 * **Gitlab** awesome open source collaborative git tools and continuous integration/deployment.